ptwu/website-v2/README.md

 ![CI](https://github.com/ptwu/website/workflows/CI/badge.svg)

-This is a repo for my personal website + portfolio, which will be hosted at https://peterwu.dev once completed.
+This is a repo for my personal website + portfolio, which is hosted at https://peterwu.dev.

 ## Tech Stack
 Website is static for now, so only has a frontend.